Github-Yilei/genome-assembly/notes/01-genome-assembly.md

 ## Genome survey

 Using Illumina short reads, k-mer distribution was estimated using jellyfish.
 The overall characteristics of the genome such as genome size, repeat contents, and heterozygosity rate were estimated using GCE software.

+**Notice:**

+- In an actual genome or finished sequence, a k-mer and its reverse complement are not equivalent, hence using the -C switch does not make sense.

 ### jellyfish